 Colorectal polyps, or bowel polyps, become increasingly common as people age.
 Estimates suggest that they occur in at least

 Many colon polyps are harmless, but some may develop into cancer.
-Certain types of colon polyps are more likely to become cancerous.
-If they do, it can take many years for them to result in colon cancer.
+Certain types of colon polyps are

 In this article, we discuss the different shapes and types of colon polyps, potential treatment options, and when to contact a doctor.